-Kintamani, Bali is one of the island’s most underrated areas, with fresh mountain air, lake view hotels and restaurants, and none of the jam packed city streets you see in south Bali.
+Kintamani, Bali is one of the island’s most underrated areas, with fresh mountain air, lake view hotels and restaurants, and the humongous 13-kilometer-wide volcanic caldera that the village has sat in since ancient times.

 We spent a couple days here in 2020 and it was a fantastic getaway from the busy life in south Bali.
-This page will explain how to get to Kintamani and what are the best things you can see and do in the area!
+This page will explain how to get to Kintamani, where to stay, and what are the best things you can see and do in the area!